ggreer/geoff.greer.fm/_posts/2019-09-30-in-defense-of-richard-stallman.md

 > I continue to be the Chief GNUisance of the GNU Project.
 > I do not intend to stop any time soon.
 > I found new interim housing — thanks to those who helped.

+Update (2019-10-01): I discussed Stallman's removal with some others on [an episode of The Bailey Podcast](https://soundcloud.com/thebaileypodcast/e006).